 You evil, evil little girl.

 What?
 I'm not a Mary-Sue.
 Are you trying to tell me that if some fully grown man grabbed your ass and you kicked his ass, you wouldn't feel proud of yourself?
 And even some small spiteful part of you wouldn't feel a little pleased you had managed to kick his ass so thoroughly?

 Then when that adorable little kid grabbed me and asked for food, I gave him food and candy before he headed off.
 He really was so adorable.
 I wanted to hug him, but I knew better.
 I decided I would hug Naruto the moment I got back instead.

 When I returned, I was true to my decision.
-I rushed straight to the training ground, just in time too.
-It was when Sasuke had asked Naruto for helps on the tips I gave him and Naruto flat out rejected him.
+I rushed straight to the training ground, just in time, too.
+It was when Sasuke had asked Naruto for the tips I gave him and Naruto flat out rejected him.

 That's when I decided to walk in.
 "Naruto!"

 I opened my arms.
 "I need a hug.
 May I please have a hug?"

 Naruto's face turned bright red and he grinned sheepishly.
 "S-S-Sure, S-Sakura-ch-chan."